dmbarbour/glas/docs/GlasApps.md

 There is no generic API for location-specific effects.
 Those can only be modeled as part of other effects APIs.
 Even without location-specific effects, it is feasible to distribute location-independent tasks for performance reasons.

 Glas does not define an effects API for channels.
 Instead, channels will be modeled as list values on the data stack.
-Between annotations and abstract interpretation, a compiler can recognize, analyze, and optimize use of channels.
+Between annotations and abstract interpretation, a compiler can recognize, analyze, enforce, and optimize use of lists as channels.

 ### Time